Study method

 • A concept map

 A concept map illustrates connections between various concepts.
-Utilize it to depict specific sections of your course material.
+Utilise it to depict specific sections of your course material.

 Write summaries